spinscale/documentation/resources/faq.md

 ## I have never used a search engine before.
 Can I use MeiliSearch anyway?

 Of course!
-No knowledge of ElasticSearch or Solr is required to use MeiliSearch.
+No knowledge of Elasticsearch or Solr is required to use MeiliSearch.

 MeiliSearch is really **easy to use** and thus accessible to all kinds of developers.